eForms Logo

 Michigan Postnuptial Agreement

-A Michigan postnuptial agreement is a contract signed by the spouses in a marriage that lets the couple determine rights and obligations if the marriage ends because of divorce or death.
-Unlike prenuptial agreements, which are signed before a marriage becomes official, postnuptial agreements are signed after a couple has been married.
-The agreements may be signed shortly after the couple gets married or after a couple has been married for years.
-In the event of a divorce, prenuptial and postnuptial agreements take precedence over the state’s rules for dividing marital property.
+A Michigan postnuptial agreement is a contract signed by the spouses in a marriage that determines the distribution of property if the marriage ends because of divorce or death.
+Unlike prenuptial agreements, postnuptial agreements are signed after marriage.

 Laws